-In today’s dynamic and competitive job market, retaining young talent has become a significant challenge for organizations.
+In today’s dynamic and competitive job market, retaining young talent has become a significant challenge for organisations.
 With their fresh perspectives, technological savvy, and ambition, young employees bring immense value to companies.
-However, to keep them engaged and committed, organizations must implement effective strategies that recognize their unique needs and aspirations.
+However, to retain and engage and young talent, organisations must implement effective strategies that recognise their unique needs and aspirations.
 In this article, we will explore five strategies to retain and engage young talent, ranging from creating an inclusive workplace to providing transparency on career progression opportunities.
-By adopting these approaches, organizations can foster a thriving environment that not only retains young employees but also harnesses their potential for long-term success.
+By adopting these approaches, organisations can foster a thriving environment that not only retains young employees but also harnesses their potential for long-term success.

 Make Them Feel Welcome

 Young employees often bring fresh perspectives, innovative ideas, and a deep understanding of evolving technologies and trends.
 When they feel embraced and valued, they are more likely to engage actively, contribute to the company through their unique skills, and remain committed to their work.
-Putting them on an even platform with older employees can go a long way in making them feel this way.
+Putting them on an even platform with senior employees can go a long way in making them feel this way.
 Without a certain level of acceptance, they will not feel comfortable enough to be vocal and engage with the decision making discourse.
 The concept of “probation”, if done incorrectly, can drive these young minds away.
 When young people are encouraged to voice their opinions, collaborate with their colleagues, and take on meaningful responsibilities, they are far more likely to feel a sense of belonging and purpose as opposed to someone who is made to do menial work for the initial few months as they ease into the job.
 Making young people feel welcome has a lot to do with offering respect and valuing the skills and knowledge they bring to the table.
-Without this, no young worker would want to stay with the company.
+Without this, you won’t be able to retain and engage young employees

 Provide Transparency On Career Progression Opportunities